-The fall and winter temps are beautifully mild to just a tad chilly in Baytown and perfect for outdoor excursions.
-From birding to boating, Baytown is a prime location for a winter trip.
+When the temps turn warm, it's time to seize the bay in Baytown.
+From birding to boating, Baytown is a prime location for a summer trip.

 Hire a fishing guide from this list of local boat captains, happily casting off from Baytown shores.
 If freshwater fishing is your thing, drop a line in from the piers of the Baytown Nature Center, or launch a kayak from Roseland Park.

 Whether you are a novice or experienced birder, the Baytown Birding Challenge will help you earn cool swag while searching for your favorite feathered friends.

 Start your trip learning about Baytown's local ecology with live animal exhibits, education rooms, and local art at the Eddie V. Gray Wetlands Center.
 The Wetlands Center is free for the whole family to enjoy!
 Wetlands Center highlights include an indoor baby gator pond, a working live beehive, and a host of insect and reptile exhibits.

 Next spend a few hours hiking, biking or kayaking the Baytown Nature Center (BNC).
 The BNC is $4 for adults 13 and older and $1 for children 5-12 and seniors.
 This 500-acre peninsula is home to 317 varieties of birds throughout the year and features picnic shelters, a children's discovery park, fishing piers, kayak launch locations, and miles of hiking trails.
 The BNC is open daily from dawn to dusk.

 Hang out in the Downtown Arts District where the Tourism Team has created a new and unique way for visitors to take in all of the art through solving fun puzzles!